learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - The nametag printables include deactivated users, causing them to include differeent sets of users from other printables.
 - The ajax scheduler sometimes does not differentiate between classes with different background colors.
 - The new QSD rich text editor breaks pre-existing HTML anchors (links to parts of the current page).
 These can be replaced with javascript as described `here <https://github.com/learning-unlimited/ESP-Website/issues/2701>`_.
+- Some themes do not display the big boards as intended.